System Design Space

 Business inflection

-• Open-source traction created an early validation channel and organic demand.
+• Open-source traction created an early validation channel and organic demand — interest arrived before the product had settled into a platform.

-• A sequence of investment rounds reinforced the transition to a platform company with an enterprise-oriented roadmap.
+• A sequence of investment rounds reinforced the transition to a platform company, and the money brought enterprise requirements into the roadmap.

 Rounds and business dynamics